 Learn more about how we use 2FA and how it keeps us safe.

-- a USB security key
+- USB security key (What is a security key?)

 Two-Factor at NC State

 At NC State University, we primarily use Duo for two factor authentication.
 Duo protects all services for accounts (employees, students, affiliates, no-pays and other unity account holders.)

 - All employees and all students are required to enroll in Duo Security.

 - Employees include all faculty, staff, no-pay employees, and retirees.